Yamanote Line in Tokyo

 20. Tokyo

 Tokyo Station was built in 1914 and is the main inter-city rail terminal in Tokyo.
 Approx. 4000 trains reach the station every day, which makes it the busiest in the country.
-On average 467000 passengers are served on a daily basis.
+On average 467000 passengers are served daily.
 The famous brick building of the station is a landmark sign in Tokyo.
-Nearby can be found many sightseeing highlights like the Imperial Palace, Tokyo International Forum, Imperial East Gardens, Mitsubishi Ichigokan Museum and much more.
+Nearby can be found many sightseeing highlights like the Imperial Palace, Tokyo International Forum, Imperial East Gardens, Mitsubishi Ichigokan Museum, and much more.

 Read More